global-asp/asp-source/en/0352_crocodile-and-baboon.md

 When he saw that his sickness
 was getting worse, Crocodile
 went to the nyabezi who said,
-“If you want to get better, you have to eat baboon meat.”
+"If you want to get better, you have to eat baboon meat."

 ##
 When he heard this, Crocodile